Elliot-codling/GraceEngine/README.md

 2. If you have MinGW compiler installed please continue.
 Else follow the steps above to install MinGW64.
 3. Open up the project via VS2022.
 4. By default the configuration is x64-Debug, this needs to change.
 Click on manage configurations and press the +.
-5. Add MinGW64-Debug/Release and change the configuration to MinGW64-Debug/Release.
+5. Add MinGW64-Debug/Release and hit save.
+Then change the configuration to MinGW64-Debug/Release.
 6. Click the run button.

 ### For VScode